 menu

-Martin was first elected Councillor for Redland ward in 2014 and reelected in 2016.
-He’s been an active councillor representing the ward since then, dealing promptly with case work, securing repairs and responses to residents’ problems, and being a regular attendee at community events and council meetings.
+Martin was first elected Councillor for Redland ward in 2014 and reelected in 2016 with an increased vote, then again in 2021 and 2024.
+He’s been an active councillor representing the ward, dealing with case work, securing repairs and responses to residents’ problems, and being a regular attendee at community events and council meetings.

-An experienced councillor, he has scrutinised how parks, libraries and council housing are managed.
+Martin has promoted council action and partnerships for reuse and repair.
+He instigated a successful petition to get the council to cut the use of single-use disposable plastics and over many years as an experienced councillor, he scrutinised how parks, libraries and council housing are managed.
 His successful budget amendments paid for extra rooms in council houses to support foster families and training council staff in fitting energy-saving technologies to upgrade local housing.
+He also got £4m from developer funds assigned to secure improvements in parks and streets.

-Martin chaired a planning committee and has challenging policies that encourage tall buildings and billboards.
-He’s a champion for self-build community-led housing.
-He leads pressure on the council to end pension fund investments in fossil fuels, pushing for renewable energy solutions, also promoting green bonds to help protect the climate.
+Over a decade Martin chaired a planning committee, challenged policies that encourage tall buildings and enabled new billboards.
+He’s a champion for self-build and community-led housing.
+He lead pressure on the council to end pension fund investments in fossil fuels, pushing for renewable energy solutions.
+He’s also been promoting green bonds to enable residents to invest locally in low risk projects that help protect the climate.

 To read about some of the latest work Martin has been doing, please click here.